-Prior to the consummation of this offering, we adopted the Aquestive Therapeutics, Inc. Employee Stock Purchase Plan.
+Prior to the consummation of this offering, we intend to adopt the Aquestive Therapeutics, Inc. Employee Stock Purchase Plan, referred to as the "ESPP."
 The ESPP allows eligible employees to purchase shares of our common stock at a discount with accumulated elective payroll deductions.
 The following is a summary of the material terms of the ESPP.
 In the event of a conflict between this summary and the plan document for the ESPP, the plan document will control.